Debutant boxer Pooja Rani enters quarters of Olympics | Sports-Games

 The 30-year-old Indian clinched it 5-0, thoroughly dominating a rival 10 years her junior.

-The two-time Asian champion was in command with her right straights and also benefitted immensely from Chaib's lack of balance in the ring.
+The Haryana-boxer was in command with her right straights and also benefitted immensely from Chaib's lack of balance in the ring.

 Her police officer father did not want her to pursue the sport as he felt boxing was a sport meant for aggressive people.

-''Maar lag jaegi (you will get hurt).
+''Maar lag jaeger (you will get hurt).
 That's what my father said.
-He insisted that the sport was not meant for me because in his mind, boxing was pursued by aggressive people,'' she had recalled in an interview to PTI detailing her journey.
+He insisted that the sport was not meant for me because, in his mind, boxing was pursued by aggressive people,'' she had recalled in an interview to PTI detailing her journey.

+On Thursday, six-time world champion M C Mary Kom (51kg) will fight her pre-quarterfinal bout against Colombia's Ingrid Valencia, a boxer she has defeated both times the two have faced off.
+Mary Kom is chasing her second Olympic medal, having won a bronze in the 2012 London edition.

+In the men's competition, debutant Satish Kumar, the first super heavyweight (+91kg) to make the Olympic cut from India, will open his campaign in the pre-quarterfinal stage against Jamaica's Ricardo Brown.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)